 - Will you need to tow a caravan/trailer?

 - Which technology do you need it to be equipped with?

 - What other functional and luxury features do you need, and which can you live without?

-- What safety rating will you be happy with?
+- How ‘safe’ a car do you need it to be, and what safety rating will you be happy with?

 - Are you looking for something new or used, and if the latter what number of kms is your limit?